-Former Neo-Nazi leader arrested in Virginia swatting scheme
+Former Neo-Nazi leader arrested in swatting scheme

-ALEXANDRIA, Va.
-(AP) - Prosecutors say a former neo-Nazi leader in Texas has been arrested and charged with a series phony bomb threats made in Virginia.
+FALLS CHURCH, Va.
+(AP) - A former neo-Nazi leader in Texas was arrested Wednesday and charged with a series phony bomb threats made in Virginia and across multiple countries.

-Twenty-six-year-old John C. Denton of Montgomery, Texas, was arrested Wednesday and charged related to his alleged role in a conspiracy that conducted multiple swatting events.
+John C. Denton, 26, of Montgomery, Texas, faces federal conspiracy charges in U.S. District Court in Alexandria related to his alleged role in a series of swatting events.
 He faces an initial appearance Wednesday afternoon in federal court in Houston.

 Prosecutors in Alexandria say the targets of the bogus bomb threats included a predominantly African American church in Alexandria, an unidentified Cabinet official living in northern Virginia, and Old Dominion University in Norfolk.